 Requiring every transaction to see a serial view is a strong requirement.
-Without orphan elimination, in fact, systems may not meet this requirement.
-(This is true of all published concurrency control algorithms for nested transactions of which the authors are aware.)
+Without orphan elimination, in fact, most systems do not meet this requirement.
 Instead, they provide a slightly weaker notion of correctness, namely that non-orphan transactions see serial views.
 More precisely, if α is a sequence of generic operations and T is a transaction, we say that T is an orphan in α if ABORT(T') occurs in α for some ancestor T' of T. Systems without orphan elimination ensure that each schedule is serially correct for all non-orphan transactions; orphan transactions, however, can see arbitrary views.

-In [9], an example is given for a particular kind of generic system which guarantees serial correctness for non-orphan transactions.
-In the system of that paper, each generic object is the composition of a "resilient object" and a corresponding "lock manager".
-The resilient object handles recovery processing, in particular, the processing of information about the fate (commit or abort) of each transaction.
-The lock manager implements an exclusive locking protocol based on that of Moss [13].
-The combination can be encapsulated in a generic object, which handles both concurrency control and recovery.7 In this paper, we call the combination of a resilient object and a lock manager a locking object, and we call a generic system built using locking objects a locking system.8 We call schedules of a locking system locking system.
-The following theorem expresses the correctness guarantee proved in [9] for locking systems.
+As mentioned above, one example of a generic object is the combination of a "resilient object" and corresponding "lock manager", as defined in [9].
+The resilient object handles recovery processing.
+In particular, the processing of information about the fate (commit or abort) of each transaction.
+The lock manager implements an exclusive locking protocol based on that of Moss [12].
+The combination can be encapsulated in a "black box" called a generic object, which handles both concurrency control and recovery.7 In this paper, we call the combination of a resilient object and a lock manager a locking object.
+We call a generic system built using locking objects a locking system.
+(Such a system is called a "weak concurrent system" in [9].)
+We call schedules of a locking system locking schedules.

 6As discussed in [9], this definition of correctness allows different transactions in α to "see" different serial schedules.
-However, correctness applies to the root transaction as well, so the root must see the same results from the top-level transactions in a generic schedule that it could see in some serial schedule.
+However correctness applies to the root transaction as well, so the root must see the same results from the top-level transactions in a generic schedule that it could see in some serial schedule.